gatlin/Alm/README.md

 Building and using
 ---

-This repository already contains a pre-built, non-minified file you can use at `dist/alm.js`.
+This repository already contains a pre-built, minified file you can use at `dist/alm.js`.
 However if you need to rebuild it for whatever reason then read on.